bazelbuild/rules_apple/doc/providers.md

 </pre>

-Provides information about an Apple bundle target.

 This provider propagates general information about an Apple bundle that is not specific to any particular bundle type.
-It is propagated by most bundling rulesâapplications, extensions, frameworks, test bundles, and so forth.
+It is propagated by most bundling rules (applications, extensions, frameworks, test bundles, and so forth).

 **FIELDS**